 Because your subheadline adds detail and context to your headline… detail that can push a busy journalist to read the body of your release.

-For example, you can see that my subheadline from this release adds some key details that I didn’t have room for in the headline.
+For example, you can see that my subheadline from this release adds a few key details that I didn’t have room for in the headline.

 Chapter 5:Write Your Press Release Lead